pgurazada/pgurazada/README.md

-I work on educating enterprises to operationalize AI.
+I love educating individuals and enterprises to operationalize AI.